 SDGS 5, 6, 8, 12, 13, 17

-Our products will be made with at least 80% environmentally preferred materials4
+ELK products will be made with at least 80% environmentally preferred materials by 2025.4

-At least 20% of our fibres and materials will be from recycled sources5
+At least 20% of our fibres and materials will be from recycled sources by 2025.

-2. Core suppliers are our direct product suppliers with greater than USD$50K annual spend.
-Acceptable social or environmental credentials include certifications such as SA8000, Fairtrade, Fair Wear Foundation, WRAP, and B-Corporation, as well as participation in Better Work or Sustainable Apparel Coalition HIGG Index programs.
+3. Core suppliers are our direct product suppliers with greater than USD$50K annual spend.
+Acceptable responsible business initiatives include certifications such as SA8000, Fair trade, Fair Wear Foundation, WRAP, and B–Corporation, as well as participation in Better Work or Sustainable Apparel Coalition HIGG Index programs.

 4. As defined by our ELK Preferred Fibres and Materials Guide.